 During the Ice Age, seals adapted to life in icy northern seas.
 Their need to breathe and reproduce at the surface put a rich year-around food resource within reach of a population of brown bears that began to live more and more out on the ice.
 Natural selection favored those bears best able to catch seals, and they became more thoroughly carnivorous than other bears.
 By 100,000 years ago they had evolved into something like the polar bear of today.
 Although polar and brown bears now look and act rather differently, their genetic closeness is demonstrated by matings in zoos that produce fertile offspring.
 Polar Bears

-Leave a comment, make a request, Let this small sampling be a guide to better quality, more plentiful, public domain, royalty free, copyright free, high resolution, images, stock photos, jpeg, jpg, free for commercial use, clip art, clipart, clip-art. more at and or and ot and
+Leave a comment, make a request, Let this small sampling be a guide to better quality, more plentiful, public domain, royalty free, copyright free, high resolution, images, stock photos, jpeg, jpg, free for commercial use, clip art, clipart, clip-art. more at Public Domain Clip Art and clip art or public domain and Polar Bear ot and Ursus maritimus

 No comments: